Man with child on his shoulders

 The security of your data is of central importance to us.
 This begins right from the time we develop a solution, long before you can use our products and services as a customer.
 And we of course ensure that your data is and remains secure during ongoing operations.
 For instance, we subject our products to multi-level testing and monitor operations in our data centers around the clock or to regular independent security audits.

-Our own data centers
+Our own data centers in Switzerland

 Swiss Post operates its two own data centers in Switzerland.
 They provide a top-class data hosting environment and are protected by several levels of security.